motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 **NOTE:** You will need to repeat these steps for each Masternode you are going to install on this VPS.
 I suggest you do NO MORE than 4 per VPS

-Now we need to login to each user and setup the Masternodes.
+Now we need to login to each user and setup the 3rd Masternode.
 Do:

 `su motion3`